From Dusk till Dawn: Plot

 The other strippers reveal themselves as vampires and begin feeding on the patrons as the three dead employees arise.
 In the chaos Kate kills the doorman by shoving her cross pendant down his throat.
 Santánico attacks Seth, who kills her by shooting a wooden chandelier that impales her.
 Sex Machine and Frost dispatch several more vampires by impaling them with wood.
 After clearing the room, the survivors find the door barred and hear a swarm of bats outside.
 Richie rises from the dead.
 Seth tries to protect him, but Jacob says that he is beyond saving, and Seth reluctantly drives a stake into his heart.

 The survivors rest while Frost tells a war story.
 Sex Machine, unknown to the others, has been bitten and begins turning into a vampire.
 While Seth and the Fullers are distracted, Sex Machine creeps up behind Frost and bites him, then Jacob.
 Frost throws Sex Machine into an overhead window, letting the bats in, and then turns into a vampire.
 Seth, Kate, and Scott escape to a storeroom.
 Jacob covers their retreat with a cruciform shotgun and joins them.
-They fashion weapons from truck cargo that the vampires have looted from past victims.
+They improvise weapons from truck cargo that the vampires have looted from past victims.
 Jacob, knowing he will soon become a vampire, makes Scott and Kate promise to kill him when he changes.

 The group makes their final assault on the undead.
 Sex Machine turns into a were-rat and attacks Seth, but is killed by Kate.
 Jacob kills Frost and then turns into a vampire.
 Scott kills him, but his hesitation allows Jacob to bite him.
 Other vampires devour Scott, who begs for death, and Kate shoots him.
 As vampires surround Kate and Seth, rays of morning light enter through holes in the walls, making the vampires back away.
 Carlos arrives and his bodyguards blast open the door and flood the room with sunlight, killing the vampires.